samantafluture/samantafluture/README.md

 ### Hi there 👋

-I started coding for fun as a kid...<br>
-After 10 years building interacting experiences and installations 🤖<br>
+I started coding for fun as a kid...
+Now, apart from being a very curious and passionate Developer 😍, I love to build robots and beautiful interactive installations 🤖<br>
-(while working with SEO & digital design from 9 to 6pm 🙉 ),<br>
-I finally became a very curious Front-End Developer 😍

 ### aboutMe.js